Posted by Dr. Litner and Dr. Solieman on December 10th, 2008

 The final set of photos above demonstrate our modified alar base narrowing technique.
 This is the method we use for Beverly Hills nostril reduction in our patients.
 Our method involves removal of a crescent-shaped wedge of skin from the sill followed by incision just above the nostril crease.
 The entire nostril is then moved inwards in the direction of the arrow to recreate a normal nostril contour.

 The benefits of this technique are numerous.
-The scars are well concealed under no tension whatsoever, so they tend to heal invisibly within a couple of weeks even in ethnic patients and thicker-skinned patients.
-The natural curve of the nostril is maintained.
-The normal crease between the nostril and cheek is preserved.
-And, best of the all, this one procedure can be individually tailored to each nose to variably address nostril width, nostril flare, and to improve the internal shape of the nostril.
+With this procedure, the scars typically heal invisibly within a week or two because they are concealed.
+Furthermore, the scars are not under any tension, resulting in fast healing even in ethnic patients or cases where the patient has thicker skin.
+The natural curve of the nostril, as well as the crease between the nostril and cheek, are both preserved.
+A major advantage is that this procedure can be customized to each patient’s specific needs, which means that we can address elements like the width, flare, and internal shape of the nostril.
 The simulation on the right shows how this technique can achieve a beautifully-proportioned natural nostril narrowing.
 Check out our dedicated rhinoplasty site or our online rhinoplasty textbook for more details.